 How big should I go?
-What size is right for my body proportion?
-These are just two important questions you will ask during the planning of your breast augmentation.
-Let's walk you through the things you will need to consider in order to answer those pertinent inquiries.
+What type of implant is right for my body?
+These are just two important questions you will ask when planning your breast augmentation.
+Let's walk you through the things to consider when choosing your breast implant size.

-Now that you have had measurements taken and you have discussed your ideal look with your surgeon, it is time to move on to your size goal.
+After you have measurements taken and you have discussed your ideal look with your plastic surgeon, it's time to move on to your size goal.
 Communicating your desired size can be difficult.
-What you consider a “C cup” may be a “B cup” to your surgeon.
-Augmented breasts can be wider and are often shaped differently than non-augmented breasts, which means that you may wear a larger size bra than what you look.
-So how do you communicate your desired size to your surgeon?
-There are several ways, the most common of which is photos.
-Photos of ideal breasts can help your surgeon guide you on your choice of implant size.
-These photos will show your surgeon your desired shape, look, proportion and size.
+What you consider to be a “C cup” may be a “B cup” to your surgeon.
+Augmented breasts can be wider and are often shaped differently than non-augmented breasts, which means that you may wear a larger size bra size than what you expect.

-During your consultation or pre-op you may try on sizer implants.
+During your consultation or pre-op you may try on sizer implants that fit between your breasts and bra.
 It is helpful to bring your favorite clothing to try on with the sizers to help you decide how you feel about the look each size gives you.
-But before your consultation, you can get a general idea of the size you'd like by creating what are known as rice sizers.
-These can be made with simple items found in your own home.
-There are also companies that offer sizers for purchase.
-Some women have several appointments to try on sizers before they are comfortable with their final implant size choice.
+It's common to have multiple appointments to try on sizers before deciding on a final implant size.